Quality and safety oversight

 Investigation into recruitment irregularities and the actions of a civilian staff member …

-The IOPC recommends that British Transport Police considers working practices in the Professional Standards Department to consider and take action to address any issues with: During our investigation we found that there were various issues with the processes followed in …
+The IOPC recommends that British Transport Police considers working practices in the Professional Standards Department to consider and take action to address any issues with: - how evidence relied on to form views and conclusion is detailed in investigation reports …

 NAO audit recommendations(16)